Online Writing Retreat with Rowena Murray

 People work on their writing projects: chapters, books, reports, PhDs, conference abstracts, AHE Fellowships, articles, research proposals, fiction or other non-fiction.
 Retreat outcomes include increased productivity, reduced stress, constructive conversations, confidence in writing, quality of writing and cross-disciplinary talk.
 For these reasons, regular retreats or writing groups are recommended (see refs below), and/or the benefits of Structured Writing Retreats can be consolidated by writing groups, workshops and micro-groups in many other settings and groupings.

 This retreat will be facilitated by Rowena Murray, working for Anchorage Educational Services.
-You can email me at r.e.g.murray@btinternet.com.
+Email me to commission/register: r.e.g.murray@btinternet.com.

 Retreat works best when you